MartinCote1978/Getting_and_Cleaning_Data_Course_Project/README.md

 3.3.
 Perform analysis by:
     3.3.1. grouping by subject and activity label.
     3.3.2.
 Summarizing the values by establishing 'mean' (or average) of each column.

+3.4.
+Convert activity identifier to activity labels using 'factors'

 ### 4. Output the results

 4.1 Export analysis results to text file.